What? When? Where?

 Registration and waitlist

-The tabling application deadline for Calapalooza is Tuesday, August 21st by 11:59pm.
 Space is limited to 500 groups.
 Before capacity or deadline has been reached, submission of the tabling request form will yield an automated confirmation message.
-Student organizations MUST be present at their table by 2:30 pm to avoid forfeiting their table.
+Student organizations MUST be present at their table by starting time to avoid forfeiting their table.
 Please communicate with your membership about who is submitting this form to avoid duplicate submissions.

 After registration capacity has been reached, students who submit the tabling request form will receive an automated confirmation that they have been added to the waitlist.
-All student orgs on the waitlist must be present at 2:45PM when forfeited tables are available in order to claim one.
-If a waitlisted student org is not present when their name is called, the next student organization on the waitlist will be called.
-Once the waitlisted student orgs have been assigned, the remaining available tables will be given to student orgs on a first come first serve basis.
-If your group is not able to get off the waitlist, passing out informational fliers to students walking around the tables is possible.
+Getting a table off the waitlist is first come, first serve, based on who is physically present at the Calapalooza Information Desk by starting time.
+If your group is not able to get off the waitlist, passing out information fliers to students walking around the tables is possible.

 Table assignments in advance

-The LEAD Center will email organizations their shared table assignments by Tuesday, August 28th at 5pm.
-They will also be posted on this site and at Calapalooza.
-Please communicate with your group’s members to have someone checking in after 2:00PM and being present by 12:30PM, or forfeit your table (you may begin setting up as soon as you check-in).
-If your organization is no longer able to table at Calapalooza, please email email@example.com.
+The LEAD Center will contact the primary contact of organizations who have a table for Fall 2019 Calapalooza.
+Please communicate with your group’s members to have someone checking in on time, or forfeit your table (you may begin setting up as soon as you check-in).
+If your organization is no longer able to table at Calapalooza, please email firstname.lastname@example.org.

 Info desk/check-in table